 - In Frank Miller's comic miniseries, Ronin, the main character throws his samurai sword early in the first issue with his master even commenting on how the move is not a very intelligent one.
 Then again, the main character is a fictional person even within the comic itself.

 - Psylocke wounds Archangel this way in Uncanny X-Force, though even she admits that it's a one-in-a-million shot.

-- Thor gets a pass with his hammer, since it returns to him when he throws it.
+- The Mighty Thor gets a pass with his hammer, since it returns to him when he throws it.

 - In the World of Warcraft Fan Movie Tales of the Past, Alexandros Mograine is attacked by a giant voidwalker during the battle at Blackrock Mountain.
 While he's shielding himself with Light powers, he sees the orc warlock controlling the voidwalker, then hurls his sword at the orc.
 It goes right through the warlock's head.
 The voidwalker, no longer bound to the warlock's will, dissipates.